You select a material with a client. Six months later, at tender: discontinued.

 Now

-Working from de Kroon in Rotterdam.
+Working from De Kroon in Rotterdam—a workspace where practicality meets creativity.
 SampleSync is 20% of my week, freelance dev is 80%.
 Goal is to flip that.

 No one else building sample-tracking software has manufactured material samples and watched their own products vanish into architectural firms.